Kristina01111000/lavendersite/README.md

 - added shipping warning to cart, checkout page and shop page, in more places?
 - add the pickup line to the descriptions of the plants (all) - about 25 left to fix

-- double check the spelling of LaFayette, does it have a space
 - check auto emails, make sure they say pick up only

 - look into square for wp: https://wordpress.org/plugins/woocommerce-square/